abatsakidis/Scythian/README.md

 * deps.sh - Contains the necessary software dependencies for the tools within the kit to function.
 * exploits.sh - Contains the scripts to download various exploit code from public sources
-* services.sh - Starts the various integrated services of the kit such as msfrpcd, OpenVAS, Dradis, etc
 * static.sh - Downloads static applications which are not svn capable
+* nessus.sh - Install Nesus
 * svn.sh - SVN repository scripts to checkout and update the various tools
 * wordlists.sh - Contains the scripts to download the various wordlists from public sources
 * update.sh - The script that makes it all happen